dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-help-pages-using-swagger.md

 Understanding the various methods of an API can be a challenge for a developer when building a consuming application.

-Generating good documentation and help pages as a part of your Web API, using [Swagger](http://swagger.io) with the .NET Core implementation [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore), is as easy as adding a couple of NuGet packages and modifying the *Startup.cs*.
+Generating good documentation and help pages for your Web API, using [Swagger](http://swagger.io) with the .NET Core implementation [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore), is as easy as adding a couple of NuGet packages and modifying the *Startup.cs*.

 * [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) is an open source project for generating Swagger documents for ASP.NET Core Web APIs.